As of ASSESSMENTS

 HS GATEWAY ASSESSMENT in SCIENCE and SOCIAL STUDIES

-The High School Gateway Assessment in Science and Social Studies are document-based questions where students write an essay corresponding to a topic from that particular area (Science or Social Studies) that is graded both in subject content and the writing style (Language Arts AKS).
+The High School Gateway Assessment in Science and Social Studies are document-based questions where students write to a topic from that particular area (Science or Social Studies) that is graded both in subject content and the writing style (Language Arts AKS).
 This assessment is specific to Gwinnett County Public Schools, but successful completion of both assessments is required for a diploma from a GCPS school.
-The High School Gateway assessments for the 2019-2020 school year and the students who will need to take them are listed below:
+The HS Gateway is administered initially to all Sophomores in the spring but is offered four times a year: Fall, Winter, March/April, and June.
+The High School Gateway assessments for the 2020-2021 school year and the students who need to take them are listed below.

-Any 11th or 12th grade students who have not yet received a passing score on the HS Gateway are eligible to participate in the HS Gateway Re-Test administration for Science on September 17th and/or Social Studies on September 18th.
+Any 11th or 12th-grade students who have not yet received a passing score on the HS Gateway are eligible to participate in the HS Gateway Retest administration for Social Studies on 9/29/20 and/or Science on 11/5/20.
 No registration for this test is required and students who need the assessment will be placed on the testing roster.
-The September 18th Social Studies Gateway will be the last time that the OLD World History AKS will be utilized for this assessment.
-Beginning with the January Re-Test administration, all administrations of the HS Gateway Social Studies will cover US History prompts.

 State and District Developed Assessments